KireinaHoro/jsteward.moe/content/GSoC 2018/weekly-report-0430.md

 The next week should be about getting a stage3 onto the Nexus 6P.
 As the current stage3 tarballs for `arm` looks quite outdated (20161129), I expect that some efforts will be needed to roll it up to match the most up-to-date portage tree.

-Another plan is to write a small test program that makes some noise (e.g. printing something to dmesg, firing up the motor engine, or draw something on the screen) upon being executed.
-By replacing Android init with this program, we can check if home-brewed executables can be run properly.
-And, if that works as expected, I can then start reading the code of Android init, to learn about how it mounts the encrypted root, in order to get ready for loading the GNU/Linux init.
+Another task is to write a small test program that makes some noise (e.g. printing something to dmesg, firing up the taptic engine, or draw something on the screen) upon being executed.
+By replacing Android init with this program, we can check if home-brewed executables can be run properly (i.e. SELinux is not interfering with its execution).
+And, if that works as expected, I can then start reading the code of Android init, to learn about how it mounts the encrypted partitions, in order to get ready for loading the GNU/Linux init.

 [1]: https://developer.android.com/studio/run/win-usb